gabe-sorensen/audit-aws-iam/README.md

   * default: nothing

 ### `AUDIT_AWS_IAM_HTML_REPORT`:
   * description: Would you like to send a full IAM report?
 This is an email that details any violations found and includes a list of the violating cloud objects.
 Options - notify / nothing.
-Default is notify.
+Default is nothing.
-  * default: notify
+  * default: nothing

 ## Optional variables with default

-**None**
+### `AUDIT_AWS_IAM_ALERT_LIST`:
+  * description: Which alerts would you like to check for?
+Default is all IAM alerts.
+  * default: iam-unusediamgroup, iam-multiple-keys, iam-inactive-key-no-rotation, iam-active-key-no-rotation, iam-passwordreuseprevention, iam-missing-password-policy, iam-expirepasswords, iam-no-mfa, iam-root-no-mfa, iam-root-active-key, iam-root-active-password, iam-user-attached-policies, iam-password-policy-uppercase, iam-password-policy-lowercase, iam-password-policy-symbol, iam-password-policy-number, iam-password-policy-min-length, iam-root-access-key-1, iam-root-access-key-2, iam-inventory-users, iam-inventory-roles, iam-inventory-groups, iam-inventory-policies

+### `AUDIT_AWS_IAM_OWNER_TAG`:
+  * description: Enter an AWS tag whose value is an email address of owner of the ELB object.
+(Optional)
+  * default: NOT_A_TAG

 ## Optional variables with no default

-**None**
+### `AUDIT_AWS_IAM_ALERT_RECIPIENT`:
+  * description: Enter the email address(es) that will receive notifications.
+If more than one, separate each with a comma.

 ## Tags
 1. Audit